DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Details on Training and Evaluation Datasets

-\textbf{Forming mesh patches.} To form the mesh patches and select feature curves for each patch, we extract entire surface spline patches, where at least one triangle was hit, and their adjacent curves, removing boundary curves (see Section~\ref{datasets:annotation-detail}).

-This helps to ensure that the mesh patch does not have holes consisting of separate triangles not being hit by raycasting.
+\paragraph{Forming Mesh Patches.} We form mesh patches and select feature curves for each patch by extracting entire surface spline regions that are found by association to any of the sampled points, along with their adjacent curves, removing boundary curves (see Section 4.1 in the main text).
+This helps to ensure that the mesh patch does not have holes consisting of separate triangles not being encountered by raycasting.